dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

   whether SHAKE-128 or SHAKE-256 is used.
 The effective capacity of the sponge in both cases is 832, which gives a security of 416 bits.
 It does require less thought from anyone analysing X-Wing in a rush.

+- Add HPKE codepoint.

+- Don't mark TLS entry as recommended before it has been through the IETF consensus process.
+(Obviously the authors recommend X-Wing.)

 ## Since draft-connolly-cfrg-xwing-kem-03